xjiae/HDDDS/README.md

 -  `train.py`: training the predictive models;
 -  `get_explanations.py`: generating the explanations using different feature atrribution methods;
 -  `summary.py`: evaluating the performance of the explanations against ground truth.

+PS: if you ever wonder what does `hddds` stands for, it is pinyin for `很大的dataset` (very large dataset).